-I’m an artist/photographer based in Bridgend, Wales, UK.
-Predominantly self-taught, I discovered photography in the early 90s through the Welsh skateboarding scene.
+B. 1974, Dan Wood is an artist and photographer based in Bridgend, Wales, UK.
+Predominantly self-taught, he discovered photography in the early 1990s through the Welsh skateboarding scene.

-My work is primarily based within the documentary genre and concentrates on people, place & family.
-The projects I produce usually echo subtle hints of personal history bound with layered narratives, social commentary and political digs at the establishment.
+Working primarily within the documentary genre his photography focuses on people, place, and family.
+The projects often reflect subtle traces of personal history, interwoven with layered narratives, social commentary, and political critiques of the establishment.

 Monographs: